thephpleague/route/docs/unstable/strategies.md

     /**
      * Get a middleware that acts as an exception handler, it should wrap the rest of the
-     * middleware stack and catch eny exceptions.
+     * middleware stack and catch any exceptions.
      *
      * @return \Psr\Http\Server\MiddlewareInterface
      */